 - Consider bankruptcy and workout options.
 Businesses often start these discussions when it is too late.
 However, knowing each business’s and its individual owner’s rights and obligations in the early stages will become vitally important in the coming months.
 Businesses should know their legal rights and obligations, including all forbearance and refinance options, if they are ever needed.

-Small businesses are responsible for employing a large number of all employees in the U.S. Given the current environment, businesses will need to proceed cautiously and strategically.
+Small businesses are responsible for employing a large number of all employees in the United States.
+Given the current environment, businesses will need to proceed cautiously and strategically.
 Now more than ever, businesses will need to rely on the entire arsenal of resources available to them, including federal and state laws, loan programs, tax credits, and aggressive business planning.
 The exceptional team at Riley Bennett Egloff LLP is ready to provide needed analysis, planning, and advocacy for any business to succeed during this pandemic.

 Author Anthony R. Jost

 Tony Jost represents clients in various aspects of business and civil litigation, including commercial, real estate, employment and complex tort litigation in federal and state court.